argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 # Introduction

 Welcome back.
 Today we’ll continue with the next two Minor Prophets.
 Why are they called “Minor Prophets?”
 [WAIT FOR SOMEONE TO ANSWER]  It’s not because they are less significant than the “Major Prophets.”
 It’s just that they’re shorter in length then other prophetic books.
 Last week we looked at Hosea and Joel.
 We learned through their symbolism about God’s judgment.
 But also his promise to extend grace, mercy, and hope.
-Today, we’ll move into Amos and Obadiah, and see if we can’t expand on what we’ve already learned.
+Today, we’ll move into Amos, Obadiah, Jonah and Micah to see if we can’t expand on what we’ve already learned.

 [PRAY]